Online investing in Australia: Stat and facts 2024

 Australian trading platforms statistics

-The following figures are based on Finder's latest analysis as of August 2023:
+The following figures are based on Finder's analysis from August 2023:

 • There are around 40 stock trading platforms available in Australia, according to Finder's latest analysis.
 At least 10 of these made their debut in Australia post-2020.